soumende1/CarND-MPC-Project/README.md

 ### The Model

+  The motion model in this project was based on the [Kinematic equations of motion]

+  The state consists of following parameters:
+    1. The x coordinate of position of car in vehicle's coordinate system (x)
+    2. The y coordinate of position of car in vehicle's coordinate system (y)
+    3. The heading direction of car in vehicle's coordinate system (psi)
+    4. The magnitude of velocity of car (v)

+  The actuator inputs used to control the car are given below:
+    1. The magnitude of steering (delta).
+This was limited to [-25, 25] as per the angle specification of simulator.
+    2. The magnitude of throttle (a).
+This was limited to [-1, 1] as per the throttle/brake specification of simulator.

-The model used is a Kinematic model neglecting the complex interactions between the tires and the road.
+The model used is a simplified model and ignores the complex interactions between the tires and the road.
 The model equations are as follow:

 ```
 x[t] = x[t-1] + v[t-1] * cos(psi[t-1]) * dt